RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2026-07-01-newsletter.md

 ### News

 - The **RSE Call for Proposals 2026** is still open.
-6 months of RSE collaboration at 0.5 FTE is available for four projects, two of which are funded by the Henry Royce Institute and will support projects from Materials Science.
+6 months of RSE collaboration at 0.5 FTE is available for four projects, two of which are funded by the Henry Royce Institute and will support projects within the field of Materials Science.
   - [Full details](https://rse.shef.ac.uk/collaboration/RSEtime/2026/)
   - Submission deadline: **2026-07-14 17:00**